 post-concussion-syndrome-symptoms

-aviv-clinics by Aviv Clinics
+by Aviv Clinics

 October 6, 2022

-If you have been relentlessly searching on Google for answers regarding possible post-concussion signs you’re experiencing, we see and hear you.
-It can be incredibly challenging to not understand exactly what is going on in your body and mind.
-Engaging in daily activities with post-concussion syndrome (PCS) symptoms can be especially taxing.
-Work, school, and relationships can all suffer as a result of untreated PCS.
+If you have been relentlessly searching online for a post-concussion syndrome test or answers about possible PCS symptoms, you are not alone.
+It can be incredibly challenging when you don’t understand exactly what is going on in your brain and body.
+Even completing daily activities with post-concussion syndrome (PCS) symptoms can be especially taxing.
+Work, school, and relationships can all suffer when PCS is left untreated.

-PCS occurs after you’ve endured a traumatic brain injury (TBI) even a very mild TBI, also known as a concussion.
+PCS occurs after you’ve endured a traumatic brain injury (TBI), even a very mild TBI, also known as a concussion.
 TBIs can be caused by accidents such as falls, vehicle crashes, and sporting injuries.

 Luckily, there are specific signs to look out for to help you safeguard your health.
 PCS symptoms encompass four key areas: